galamo/nodejs_115/Lesson_11/readme.md

 - `join-room`: Join a specific chat room
 - `send-message`: Send a message to all room members
 - `leave-room`: Leave the current room
+- `remove-user`: Admin removes a user from the room
 - `receive-message`: Receive messages from other users
 - `user-joined`: Notification when a user joins
 - `user-left`: Notification when a user leaves
+- `user-removed`: Notification when admin removes a user

 ### Frontend (Client)